-This is an exclusive excerpt from my book, The Food Lab: Better Home Cooking Through Science, a grand exploration of the world of food science and how it can make everyday home cooking easier and more delicious.
-It's on sale now anywhere books are sold, or online.
+This is an exclusive excerpt from J. Kenji López-Alt's book, The Food Lab: Better Home Cooking Through Science, a grand exploration of the world of food science and how it can make everyday home cooking easier and more delicious.
+Excerpted with permission and available wherever books are sold from W. W. Norton.

 What Is Cooking?

 I know you're eager to jump right in and start cooking, but first answer this question: What is cooking?